 Wendy S. Miller, Ph.D.
 (University of Northern Iowa)

-Dr. Wendy S. Miller is an Assistant Professor, and the head of the undergraduate Art Education Department at the University of Northern Iowa, Iowa’s largest art education program.
+Dr. Wendy S. Miller is an Associate Professor, and the head of the undergraduate Art Education Department at the University of Northern Iowa, Iowa’s largest art education program.
 She teaches undergraduate and graduate art education courses and her research focuses on arts-based service learning.
 Miller has created banners and zines with children in response to the Declaration of Human Rights, installed Little Free Libraries through urban communities to advocate for literacy, and created an interactive art exhibit to educate the community on teen homelessness.
 Miller is a three-time graduate of the University of Iowa, receiving her BFA in Painting, her MA (Art Education), and her Ph.D (Art Education).

 Victoria Grube, Ph.D.
 (Appalachian State University)

 Vicky Grube is an associate professor in art education at Appalachian State University in North Carolina.
 She has published qualitatively based articles on memory affecting identity, self story, Room 13, recognizing the child as creator of culture, and early childhood art making.
 Grube uses the graphic novel format to create self narratives about the struggle of living a life.
 She has traveled internationally to observe Room 13 art programs and has built a thriving such program in Boone, North Carolina.